meikangusa/meikangusa.github.io/content/publication/low-level-arsenite-boosts-rhizospheric-exudation-of-low-molecular-weight-organic-acids-from-mangrove-seedlings-avicennia-marina-arsenic-phytoextraction-removal-and-detoxification/index.md

   - Haoliang Lu
   - Chongling Yan
 doi: https://doi.org/10.1016/j.scitotenv.2021.145685
-publication: Science of the Total Environment
+publication: In *Science of the Total Environment*
 publication_short: STOTEN
 abstract: Arsenic (As) contamination in mangrove wetlands has become a major concern.
 However, the impact of As on mangroves and the rhizospheric mechanism